XodoDocs/itext-legacy-tmc-techblog/20170503-conversion.md

 # What iText does not do

 iText can not convert from (untagged) .pdf to HTML.
 Doing so would require iText to find structure in an unstructured document.
-The simple task of finding tables, and correctly identifying rows, columns and merged cells is already considered a topic of research.
+The seemingly simple task of finding tables, and correctly identifying rows, columns and merged cells is already considered a topic of research.
 Correctly identifying all possible realizations of varied media is no mean feat.

 Similarly, iText can not convert from poor formats (json, xml, raw text) to pdf.
 Since iText would then have to start adding style attributes (font, font-family, size, layout, etc) where there was none to begin with.
 And even though some effort could be made in defining a default, it would not take long for someone to come along with a perfectly valid usecase for wanting something other than the default.

 # But I have *some software kit* installed, and it converts pdf to *whatnot* perfectly!

-Typical example here is software that claims to convert html to pdf.
+Typical example here is software that claims to convert pdf to html.
 And although the software can achieve the same look (arguably), it certainly can't inject structure.
 You'll find that these tools more often than not simply try to mimic the visual appearance of a .pdf, rather than attempt to divine meaning.
 This typically means that the resulting html document can no longer be used afterwards as input to any process that expects valid/sensible html markup.

 # Conclusion

 Ultimately it comes down to quality.
-If you want a lossy, stupid conversion, feel free to use a stupid tool.
+If you want a lossy, unstructured conversion, feel free to use a generic tool.
 If you need software that is built to adhere to the standards, and deliver high-performance, high-througput document processing, use iText.